MicroStrategy/rest-api-docs/docs/common-workflows/administration/distribution-services/manage-subscriptions/create-and-get-a-subscription.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-da43d1b1-a332-4452-829f-e07a041abc8f?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::